Mares1492/Mares1492/README.md

 - 👋 Hi, I’m Mares Sumarok
 - 👀 I’m interested in JS, Svelte, React, Node.js, Flutter/Dart, C, C++, Godot and in gamedev in general
 - 🎮 Creating my own action RPG atm
-- 🌱 I’m currently studing at Tallinn University
+- 🌱 Final Steps for the Bachelor of Computer Science at Tallinn University
 - :alien: Open-minded
 - 📫 How to reach me msumarok@gmail.com